vespa-engine/documentation/en/nearest-neighbor-search.md

 The `targetHits` is a lower bound per node, and with exact search more hits than `targetHits` are exposed to `first-phase` ranking.

-The query tensor is sent as a query tensor input and the query tensor name is referenced in second argument of the nearest neighbor search operator.
+The query tensor is sent as a query tensor input and the query tensor name is referenced in the second argument of the `nearestNeighbor` operator.
-In the following example, the `nearestNeighbor` query operator is used to recommend similar products based on image similarity.
+In the following example, the `nearestNeighbor` operator is used to recommend similar products based on image similarity.
 For a given image (e.g. a product image shown in the product search result page) one can find products which have a similar product image.